topo-gps/ios-manual/en/waypoints/waypoints_create_map.rst

 Setting the icon of a created waypoint
 --------------------------------------
 In the waypoint creation screen you can set the icon of the to be created waypoint.
 In the example above the selected icon is a red circle.
 By tapping the another icon, it will be used instead.
 You can scroll to the list of icons to see more icon suggestions.
 Only the last used icons are shown in the waypoint creation screen.
 If you want to use a different icon, you can tap the '>' button on the right hand side.
-Then the waypoint icons screen will be opened.
+Then the :ref:`waypoint icons screen <ss-waypoint-icons>` will be opened.
 Here you can choose from many predefined icons, and you can create your own custom icons.

 .. figure:: ../_static/waypoints-create-map4.png